 Department of Chemistry and Biochemistry (CHEM)

-requirements for obtaining an advanced degree are administered by the
+requirements for obtaining an advanced degree are administered by these

-information given above and choose the program that "best fits"
+information in these links and choose the program that best fits

 their background and educational goals.
 In general, a student with an undergraduate

 major of Chemistry or Chemical Engineering may deem CHEM to be a better

 fit whereas a student with an undergraduate focus in Mathematics or Computer Science may deem AOSC to be a better fit.

 If you apply to one of these programs and are interested in conducting